The Random Habits That Saved My Battery

 FAQs

-Q: Should I charge overnight?
+Does it matter if I charge overnight?

-Q: Is fast charging bad?
+Is fast charging harmful?

 My Random Battery Habits

-• Once a month I go on a deleting spree: memes, screenshots, and apps I forgot existed.
+• Once a month, I go on a deleting spree: memes, screenshots, and apps I forgot existed.
 The phone feels lighter after.

 • If the phone feels hot, I don’t charge it.
-Learned that the hard way when it almost cooked itself.
+Learned that the hard way when it almost cooked itself

 Leave a Reply